danielgafni/freak/README.md

 Because Freak is using `FastAPI`, it's possible to use auto-generated documentation to interact with the Freak server.
 The interactive documentation can be accessed at Freak's main endpoint, which by default is `localhost:4444`.

 The following screenshot shows the generated endpoints for the ML [example](https://github.com/danielgafni/freak/blob/master/examples/dl_example.py).
 Warning: making ML pipelines less reproducible isn't the brightest idea!
+But it's convenient to use Freak for stopping a training.

 ![Sample Generated Docs](https://raw.githubusercontent.com/danielgafni/freak/master/resources/swagger.png)